josefs/meta-paper/paper.md

   write `Expr Int` instead of `Int`.

-Weighing the advantages and drawbacks against each other our conclusion is clear.
-Using the embedded language approach is a net win in the long term for writing high performance application in Haskell.
+Weighing the advantages and drawbacks against each other our conclusion is clear, at least for the case-study presented in this paper.
+The embedded language approach can be a net win in the long term for writing high performance applications in Haskell.
+In order to definitively prove our thesis more case-studies are needed.

 Push arrays also come with an initial cost in that they introduce yet another type of arrays to the API of the library.
 However, considering